lorow/OpenIris-ESPIDF/README.md

 1. Create a new config file under `boards/` (you can nest folders): for example `boards/my_family/my_variant`.
 2. Populate it with only the `CONFIG_...` lines that differ from the shared defaults.
 Shared baseline lives in `boards/sdkconfig.base_defaults` and is always merged first.
 3. The board key the script accepts will be the relative path with `/` turned into `_` (example: `boards/my_family/my_variant` -> `my_family_my_variant`).
-4. Run `python tools/switchBoardType.py --list` to verify it’s detected, then switch using `-b my_family_my_variant`.
+4. Run `uv run tools/switchBoardType.py --list` to verify it’s detected, then switch using `-b my_family_my_variant`.
 5. If you accidentally create two files that collapse to the same key the last one found wins—rename to keep keys unique.

 Tips: